 Patients with any of these conditions could experience severe and life-threatening side effects from the treatment.

-When some clinicians perform Vagus Nerve Stimulation, they may require out-patient treatment due to the invasive nature of the procedure.
+When some clinicians perform VNS, they may require out-patient treatment due to the invasive nature of the procedure.
 At Broadview Spine & health Centre in Ottawa, however, we use a non-invasive treatment method that takes advantage of the nerve’s proximity to the outer ear.

 Transcranial Vagus Nerve Stimulation can provide relief for a wide range of conditions.
 The non-invasive nature of our treatments provide the most comfortable way to receive the treatment as possible.